 Springsteen explains over and over again that he doesn’t work in “tell-business”; he works in “show-business.”
 It’s his job to show his audience the world his songs create.
 Springsteen brings his characters to life through the music.
 All of the songs in Born to Run are meant to provide a glimpse into the life of a day in Asbury Park.
 Springsteen explains that it begins in the morning and the title song, perched right in the middle of the album, transitions the story to nighttime.

 You can tell a story, but it is a whole other thing to show people the world you’ve created.
 Writing isn’t exactly “show-business,” but it might as well be.
 Putting words to paper can either be boring or exciting.
 The difference is in showing vs. telling the story.

 It took Bruce Springsteen six months to get Born to Run on paper.
 Six months for 344 words.
 The words had to stew.
 They had to develop.
 Then they had to be finessed and rearranged until they properly told the story that Springsteen envisioned.

 Not every story needs to take half a year, but there is something to be said for not rushing.
 Spend time with the stories you’re working on.
 Pause them.
 Come back to them.
 Don’t hit the publish button until the story matches the vision in your mind.

 Springsteen not only had the story in his mind that needed to get out, but he also had a looming contract renewal hanging over his head.
 He needed a hit.
 He wanted to eat and knew that this record would allow him to do so.

-Publishing your words might not have consequences of eating or not, but there should be some stakes that makes hitting publish necessary.
+Publishing your words might not have consequences of eating or not, but there should be some stakes that make hitting publish necessary.
 Does this story need to be told?
 Do your words expose a piece of yourself?
 Does someone need to hear what you’re saying?